Theories

 Falsifiability explained

-The concept of falsifiability was advocated by the philosopher Karl Popper.
+The concept of falsifiability was advocated by Austrian-British philosopher Karl Popper3.
 A theory is falsifiable if we can imagine a case in the future where the theory makes a false prediction.
 If a theory is falsifiable, then it is grounded.
 To see how it’s grounded, consider the rule “If A then B”.
-We are looking for a perception statement X such thatIf B then X is false.
+To falsify this rule, we have to find a perception statement X such thatIf B then X is false.

 The second rule, “If B then X is false” asks for what we can deduce when B becomes true.
 In other words, it asks for the meaning of B. Falsifiability is thus equivalent to having (1) a well-defined premise and (2) a meaningful conclusion.
 Thus, falsifiability is a way to ensure that the theory is grounded in perceptions.